Thursday, May 9, 2024

 He had a mind and a talent bigger and tougher than the suburbs, and he knew it.
 But it wasn't enough.
 He was desperate, searching.
 Music became his lifeline.
 When Hicksville High School told him, shortly before he was supposed to graduate in 1967, that he didn't have enough credits, and would have to take English over again in Summer school -- because he had missed too many classes due to sleeping late, due to having gigs the night before, where he was actually making money -- he told them to take their demand of him and shove it: "I'm not going to Columbia University, I'm going to Columbia Records!"

-In 1977, The Stranger made him a superstar, with "Just the Way You Are" becoming one of the most popular "adult contemporary" songs of all time, "Only the Good Die Young" infuriating the Catholic Church, and "Scenes from an Italian Restaurant" showing that Freddie Mercury wasn't the only guy who could take 3 separate songs and make 1 epic song.
+In 1977, The Stranger made him a superstar, with "Just the Way You Are" becoming one of the most popular "adult contemporary" songs of all time, "Only the Good Die Young" infuriating the Catholic Church, and "Scenes from an Italian Restaurant" showing that Freddie Mercury of Queen wasn't the only guy who could take 3 separate songs and make 1 epic song.

 I didn't like him at first.
 Apparently, the only person he was able to convince, with his 1980 album Glass Houses, that he was a seriously hard rocker was me.
 And, at the age of 10, I believed all the crap my parents' generation was saying about hard rock, punk rock, and heavy metal.